-With more road bikes now being fitted with hydraulic disc brakes, sooner or later you're going to need to trim one to length or understand how to disconnect and reconnect one if you're also using internally routed hoses and cables.
+With more road bikes now being fitted with hydraulic disc brakes, sooner or later you're going to need to trim their hoses to length or understand how to disconnect and reconnect one if you're also using internally routed hoses and cables.
 It's really no more complicated than looking after traditional wire cable brakes.
 Here's how.

 1 Remove the safety circlip.
 You might need some small pliers for this.
 Be aware that if you prise it off, circlips have a habit of heading directly under the fridge, succumbing to Stevenson's Law of Fridge Suck.

-2 Unscrew the pad carrier bolt
+2 Unscrew the pad carrier bolt.

 3 Remove the brake pads and their carrier spring.
 Put these somewhere well away from the bike as contamination with brake fluid kills brake pads rendering them ineffective.